-The restrictions imposed by this Rule do not prevent a person from receiving his entitlement of shares through a rights or scrip issue as long as he does not increase the percentage of shares carrying voting rights in which he is interested.
+The restrictions imposed by this Rule do not prevent a person from receiving an entitlement of shares through a rights or scrip issue as long as the person does not increase the percentage of shares carrying voting rights in which it is interested.
 Nor do they prevent a person from acquiring further interests in shares in accordance with the Notes on Dispensations from Rule 9.